HDSB-GWS/ICS2-Notes/Processing Notes/03. Creating Variables/creating variables.md

 If this new line is confusing, that's okay!
 Think about each argument being passed into the `ellipse` function.

-- Remember that `flowerX` is the horizontal center of the red petal, so `flowerX - petalDistance` is to the left of the red petal.
+- Remember that `flowerX` is the horizontal center of the red petal, so `flowerX - 25` is to the left of the red petal.
-- Similarly, `flowerY` is the vertical center of the red petal, so `flowerY - petalDistance` is above the red petal.
+- Similarly, `flowerY` is the vertical center of the red petal, so `flowerY - 25` is above the red petal.

 The result is another circle in the upper-left corner of the red petal: